 Designated out-of-step tripping devices should be provided on all components at planned system separation locations (out-of-step cut-planes).
 These devices should not operate on stable swings (see PRC-026-1) and should be coordinated to prevent tripping outside of the actual out-of-step cut-plane (perhaps applying power swing blocking).

-The WECC system has experienced intensive synchronous swings and out-of-step conditions resulting in cascading outages due to undesired operation of distance relay protection.
+The Western Interconnection has historically experienced intensive synchronous swings and out-of-step conditions resulting in cascading outages at least partly due to undesired operation of distance relay protection.
 Out-of-step blocking features should be used for distance relays away from identified out-of-step cut-planes if they may otherwise operate during system swings.
-The requirements and Supplemental Material of PRC-026-1 describe the technical aspects in detail, provide analysis methods to evaluate the risks, and briefly describe mitigations.
+The requirements and Supplemental Material of PRC-026-1 describe the technical aspects in detail, provide analysis methods to evaluate the risks, identify vulnerable locations, and briefly describe mitigations.

 Another coordination example is a RAS that triggers action after an unsuccessful automatic reclose attempt on a transmission line.
 The RAS time delay after sensing the line outage but before initiating action must be longer than the breaker open interval, or the RAS action could be triggered by a positive status indication that the reclosing function has locked out.
 Successful single- or three-phase reclosing may allow temporary faults to clear and avoid the need for RAS actions.
 An unsuccessful reclose attempt may still require remedial action.